 The big money came from the ability to access lots of people.
 How each of the businesses went about reaching lots of people and what leverage points they used were different, but the pattern was there.
 Have a great product or service and figure out how to get it into the hands of plenty of people.

 While studying all these different stories I was naturally reflecting on the work required to make each one successful.
 I did this to determine what role I specifically wanted to perform in my business.

 At the time I concluded that the information marketing business was for me.
-Being an introvert I liked the idea of working from my laptop, writing content and getting paid for my information or for recommending other quality products and services.
+Being an introvert, I liked the idea of working from my laptop, writing content and getting paid for my information or for recommending other quality products and services.

-It all became clear.
 I needed some way to gain distribution and since I was following the information marketing model, my main goal was to increase my subscriber base.